citp/privacy-policy-historical/s/st/sta/startupxplore.com.md

   * ### User database management

-These services build user profiles by starting from an email address, a personal name, or other information that the User provides to this Application.
-This Personal Data is matched with publicly available information about the User (such as social networks' profiles) and used to build private profiles that the Owner can display and use for improving this Application.
+These services allow the Owner to build user profiles by starting from an email address, a personal name, or other information that the User provides to this Application, as well as to track User activities through analytics features.
+This Personal Data may also be matched with publicly available information about the User (such as social networks' profiles) and used to build private profiles that the Owner can display and use for improving this Application.
+Some of these services may also enable the sending of timed messages to the User, such as emails based on specific actions performed on this Application.

 #### Intercom (Intercom Inc.)

 Intercom is a User database management service provided by Intercom Inc.

-Personal Data collected: Email and Various types of Data as specified in the privacy policy of the service.
+Personal Data collected: Email address and Various types of Data as specified in the privacy policy of the service.

 Place of processing : USA – [Privacy Policy](http://docs.intercom.io/privacy.html)